-However, for some sectors, the financial sectors and for the financial sectors and the influenced by other market forces such as supply and demand and price fluctuations.
+However, for some sectors, the financial growth of a company is not tied to increased emissions and can be influenced by other market forces, such as supply and demand, and price fluctuations.
 In such cases, an economic metric is not useful for tracking emissions performance.
 Companies should use absolute emissions contraction or develop intensity targets in line with absolute emissions contraction.